phillipmmarlowe/tt06_hsc_tdc_buf_delay/docs/info.md

 pg_in (user controlled input pulse),

-tog_in (constant oscillating square wave at a quarter of clock speed independent of user controlled phase shift),
+tog_in (a constant oscillating square wave at a quarter of the clock speed independent of user controlled phase shift),

 pg_src (to select between pg_in and tog_in),